 Your HR department might be able to find the perfect candidate for a role if it is a traditional role and there are no time restraints or urgency to the hire.

-However, if you are looking to fill a position quickly or the specifics of the role are unique to a certain situation say, leave of absence or a critical employee off for a week it becomes increasingly difficult for the candidates to be sourced internally.
+However, if you are looking to fill a position quickly or the specifics of the role are unique to a certain situation say, leave of absence or a critical employee off for a week (temporary jobs) it becomes increasingly difficult for the candidates to be sourced internally.